ruifrcosta/gasrapido/docs/memory-bank/activeContext.md

 ## Next Steps
 According to the task list, the immediate priorities are:
-1. Integrate alert system with existing notification system
-2. Generate PNG and WebP fallbacks for logos
-3. Create favicon and app launcher icons
+1. Create edge functions for generation and validation of invitations
+2. Develop system of verificação de documentos e aprovação
+3. Create notificações e templates para convites e status
-4. Implement administrative override controls and policies
+4. Implement integration between frontend and backend services for invitations
-5. Develop price transparency components for customer communication
-6. Begin testing and simulation systems for the pricing engine
+5. Develop comprehensive testing for the invitation system

 ## Active Decisions
 - Continue with the monorepo architecture using Turborepo